niraljshah/data_science_demographics_2018/README.md

 # Data Science Demographics 2018

-An overview of data science market around the world with graphs
+An overview of data science market around the world with graphs.
+Just a basic outlook.